bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 48°
-- Drizzle
+- Heavy Rain
 - 99% humidity
 - 6 mph wind
-- 91% cloud cover
+- 93% cloud cover
-- 28 AQI 🟩
+- 27 AQI 🟩
-- 0.83 inches of rain in the past 24 hours
+- 0.89 inches of rain in the past 24 hours
-- 0.63 inches of rain expected in the next 48 hours
+- 0.93 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>